shakfu/chuck-max/README.md

 | macOS 12 (Monterey) | x      | x         | x    | x    | x     | x     |
 | macOS 11 (Big Sur)  | x      | x         |      | x    | x     | x     |

 ### A. The Base System

-The base `chuck-max` system consists of a Max package with the `chuck~` external, the base [CCRMA chugins](https://github.com/ccrma/chugins) and extensive examples, tests and patchers.
+The base `chuck-max` system consists of a Max package with the `chuck~` external, the base [CCRMA chugins](https://github.com/ccrma/chugins) and extensive examples, tests and Max patchers.

-This requires the following to be available on your machine:
+Building it requires the following to be available on your machine:

 1. Xcode from the App store or Xcode Command Line Tools via `xcode-select –install`